-- Mail-in Ballots: Kansas allows no excuse, mail-in advance voting.
+Mail-in Ballots: Kansas allows no excuse, mail-in advance voting.
 Residents must complete an application for an advance ballot and submit to the county election office by October 27, 2020.
 Ballots will be mailed to applicants beginning October 14, 2020.
-Returned ballots must be postmarked on or before November 2, 2020 and returned to the county election office by the close of business on November 6, 2020 to be valid. - Early Voting: Kansas allows in-person advance voting at county election offices and satellite locations up to 20 days before an election which may begin October 14, 2020.
+Returned ballots must be postmarked on or before November 2, 2020 and returned to the county election office by the close of business on November 6, 2020 to be valid.

+Early Voting: Kansas allows in-person advance voting at county election offices and satellite locations up to 20 days before an election which may begin October 14, 2020.
 All counties must offer in-person advance voting by October 27, 2020.
 The deadline for in-person advance voting is 12:00pm (CT) November 2, 2020.

-- CISA Region VII continues to maintain a heightened state of operations readiness to respond to events and incidents affecting the election and supporting infrastructures.
-The Protective Security Advisor (PSA) and Cybersecurity Advisor (CSA) remain in close contact with the Kansas SoS Office, Kansas Intelligence Fusion Center (KIFC), Kansas National Guard, DHS counterparts, FBI and all relevant election partners. - On Election Day, PSA (b)(6) will deploy to the FBI Kansas City Command Post.
-CSA(D)(6) vill be THE ROLL WATER OF THE PARTY OF remotely monitoring and standing by if support is requested.
+- CISA Region VII continues to maintain a heightened state of operations readiness to respond to events . and incidents affecting the election and supporting infrastructures.
+The Protective Security Advisor (PSA) and Cybersecurity Advisor (CSA) remain in close contact with the Kansas SoS Office, Kansas Intelligence Fusion Center (KIFC), Kansas National Guard, DHS counterparts, FBI and all relevant election partners. - On Election Day, PSA (b) (6) will deploy to the FBI Kansas City Command Post.
+CSA (b) (6) will be pe Internation Mannon Mannon Communication of the second s remotely monitoring and standing by if support is requested.
 CISA Region VII staff will be actively coordinating information and reporting.